-This Vegan Salted Caramel Tart recipe is sponsored by Edward and Sons.
+This Salted Caramel Tart recipe is sponsored by Edward and Sons.
 All thoughts are my own.
 Thank you so much for supporting brands that make The Fit Peach possible!

 I used Edward & Son's Let's Do Organic Sweetened Condensed Coconut Milk in this vegan tart recipe.
 With a thick consistency and subtle sweetness, it makes the perfect dairy-free ingredient in lavish desserts.
 You can find out where to pick some up near you here!

-- First, add all crust ingredients to a food processor.
+Add all crust ingredients to a food processor.
 You can also do this in a blender or in a mixing bowl with a wooden spoon.

-- Pulse until the mixture begins to form little clumps of dough that resemble sand.
+Pulse until the mixture begins to form little clumps of dough that resemble sand.
 The mixture should be sticky enough to stick together when pressed.

 - Press the crust dough into the tart pans.
 This recipe makes approximately 6 mini tarts.
 Make sure you have enough dough in each pan to provide some structure.
 If the crust it too thin, it won't be able to hold the delicious caramel filling